Parcel Basic Setup for Vanilla JS and React

 "build": "parcel build src/index.html"

-script will also setup a development server in the browser.
-We will need the build
+},Both scripts will build our application into the dist folder.
+The start script will also setup a development server in the browser.
+We will need the build command specifically to deploy this application into production.

 Adding .gitignore

-file before we deploy, add one now to the root of your project folder now, including at least the following folders
+We will also need to setup a .gitignore file before we deploy, add one now to the root of your project folder now, including at least the following folders

 node_modules